khanhduytran0/khanhduytran0/README.md

 ### Hi there 👋
+- I'm a Java/C programmer, working at home.
+- I'm working on @PojavLauncherTeam, bring Minecraft: Java Edition to Android 🚀
+- Have a question?
+My Discord: @DuyKhanhTran#5558

 <!--
 **khanhduytran0/khanhduytran0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.